Prathyusha-Guduru/SnapStory/Filters which rotate/README.md

-Fun filters 🥽 which orient themselves in an angle 📐 the human face 🧑 rotates 🙃 or inclines in🤪 !
+Fun filters which orient themselves in an angle the detected human face rotates or inclines in !